-For those at City of Neighborhoods 2012, no introduction is needed for Jim Diers.
-You folks are the reason he is back for round 2.
-We received overwhelmingly positive feedback about Jim’s presentation.
+For those at City of Neighborhoods in the past, no introduction is needed for Jim Diers.
+You folks are the reason he is back for another round.
+We have received overwhelmingly positive feedback about Jim’s presence at past events.
 And, in all honesty, few people have the experience, insight and charisma in community development that Jim has.
 It would take a lot of keynote presentations for Jim to run out of stories and insight to share.
 Read more